DopaLab/App-Volume-Keys/README.md

 ## Why this exists

-Windows lets you control system volume quickly, but controlling the volume of the foreground app is still awkward.
-App Volume Keys keeps that simple: choose two keys, keep the app in the tray, and adjust the volume of whatever app you are actively using.
+If your keyboard doesn't have designated keys for volume control.
+App Volume Keys fix that: choose two keys to assign for volume up/down, keep the app in the tray, and adjust the volume of whatever app you are actively using.

 By default: